puppetlabs/control-repo/README.md

+# Before Starting:

+If you've already written or download modules when you start using r10k it will remove all of the existing modules and replace them with what you define in your Puppetfile.
+Please copy or move your existing modules to another directory to ensure you do not lose any work you've already started.

+## How to Use This Repo

 1. Clone this repo down to your master (in /tmp is fine) and upload it to your own internal git server
 2. Edit configure_r10k.pp so that the server parameter is set to your interal git server and repo name
 3. On your Master, run `puppet module install zack/r10k`